duxbuse/ninthage-data-analytics/README.md

 # ninthage-data-analytics
-A better way for the project to ingest tournament results
+A better way for the project to ingest tournament results and make use of this data in a productive way.

 ## Manual Game Reporting
 [Game Reporter](https://duxbuse.github.io/ninthage-data-analytics/)